 - On 14 June 2018, Honduras and the EU initialled the VPA.
-Initialling marks the formal conclusion of the negotiations.
-The Agreement will be initialled in Spanish and English and will then be translated into the EU's other official languages.
-Before the VPA can enter into force, the EU and Honduras will have to sign and ratify it, in line with their internal procedures.
+Initialling marked the formal conclusion of the negotiations.
+On 23 February 2021, the Parties signed the VPA.
+Before the VPA can enter into force, the EU and Honduras will have ratify it, in line with their internal procedures.

 - Honduras will then only export FLEGT-licensed timber products to the EU.
 The EU will only allow Honduran timber exports to enter the EU if they are accompanied by a valid FLEGT licence.
 FLEGT-licensed timber is considered as meeting the requirements of the EU Timber Regulation, which prohibits EU importers and domestic producers from placing illegally harvested timber and timber products on the EU market.